rly0nheart/oakfs/README.md

 - 🕒 **Timestamps**: Choose between `concise` relative times (`3 minutes ago`) or `locale` formatted dates.
 - 🔄 **Sorting**: Reverse order with `--reverse`.
 - 🐢 **Verbose mode**: Show progress of scanning with `--verbose`.

+> [!Note]
+> To make your experience more pleasant, you'll need to have Nerd Fonts installed.
+Check out
+> the [Nerd Fonts website](https://www.nerdfonts.com/) for instructions on how to install them.

 ## 📦 Installation